vecerek/css_compare/README.md

 ## TODO

 - Evaluate shorthand properties, so the values of base properties get overridden.
-- Evaluate @media rules and @supports rule conditions.
+- Evaluate @media rule's and @supports rule's conditions.
 - Output the difference, optionally.

 ## Contributing